Overview of global & European POP testing regulations and compliance testing

 Several test methods are available for persistent organic pollutant screening, depending on the specific POPs tested for and the sample matrix.
 To show that there is no significant contamination, the required detection limit is often in the parts per billion (ppb) range.
 Methods capable of reaching this level include high-resolution variations of gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS).

 Measurlabs offers several services for POP testing, including screening for pesticide residues, PFAS, pentachlorophenol, dioxins, and PCBs.
-Please contact us through the form below or at info@measurlabs.com to request a quote or ask for more information.
+Contact us through the form below to request a quote or ask for more information.
 One of our experts will reply to you within one business day.

 References: